coin-or/python-mip/docs/quickstart.rst

 Sometimes a feasible solution is produced when the first tree nodes are processed and a lot of additional effort is spent improving the *dual bound*, which is a valid estimate for the cost of the optimal solution.
-When this estimate, the lower bound when minimizing, matches exactly the cost of the best solution found, the upper bound, the search is concluded.
+When this estimate, the lower bound for minimization, matches exactly the cost of the best solution found, the upper bound, the search is concluded.
-Thus, for practical applications, usually a truncated search is executed.
-The :code:`optimize` method, that executes the optimization of a model, accepts optionally processing limits as parameters.
+For practical applications, usually a truncated search is executed.
+The :meth:`~mip.model.Model.optimize` method, that executes the optimization of a model, accepts optionally processing limits as parameters.
 The following code executes the branch-&-cut algorithm for a maximum processing time of 300 seconds.

 .. code-block:: python
    :linenos: